sacctSection: Slurm Commands (1)

 - as defined by the following:

-- When the job became eligible to run.
+- When the job became eligible to run in the same format as End.

 - Termination time of the job.
 Format output is, YYYY-MM-DDTHH:MM:SS, unless changed through the SLURM_TIME_FORMAT environment variable.